futuregrid/deprecated-teefaa/doc/source/getstarted.rst

 This section shows you how to create a snapshot of nova-compute node, and copy it to another node.
 The process is a bit long so here's description of the process.

-#.
-Delete your instances and disable the nova-compute service.
+1. Delete your instances and disable the nova-compute service.
-#.
-Create a snapshot.
+2. Create a snapshot.
-#.
-Create a host(VM on OpenStack) for your image repository.
+3. Create a host(VM on OpenStack) for your image repository.
-#.
-Upload your snapshot and mount it.
+4. Upload your snapshot and mount it.
-#.
-Modify your provisioning job, image list and exclude list, and then submit the job.
+5. Modify your provisioning job, image list and exclude list, and then submit the job.

 Here I begin it with i51 which is my compute node.

-**[ Delete your instances and disable the nova-compute service. ]**
+**1. Delete your instances and disable the nova-compute service.**

 First of all, make sure you delete running instances, and disable the nova-compute service on i51. ::